gyurebalint/Notes/Finance/banking.md

  gold standard: only thing the gold did was to put a little more confidence behind the bank notes (currency), however its just a precious metal. getting off of it means now the us government guarantees the value, the buying power behind the currency.
 It is a better guarantee since the government can tax people.
 Tax is just the price of using the economy.

-Federal funds rate: target rate that the fed wants banks lend money Discount rate:
+Federal funds rate: target rate that the fed wants banks lend money to each other.
+Usually overnight loans.

+Discount window: a lender of last resort to the banks. a bank can go to the federal reserve and borrow directly from the fed.
+Usually when other banks are not willing to lend this bank money (loss of confidence).
+The bank has to offer some collateral for this loan.
+Discount rate: the interest rate with which a bank can get a loan from the fed.
+Discount rate > federal funds rate